-- Design research on how to create a ballot that with a consistent display and interaction style across a wide variety of personal devices. - Work to create a system design that reduces security and privacy risks. - Understanding how to support voters using devices that the election office or poll workers might not be familiar with, including specialized assistive technology. - Prototyping and testing systems with voters, including the user interface and the complete ballot marking process.
+- Design research on how to create a ballot that provides a consistent display and interaction style across a wide variety of personal devices. - Work to create a system design that reduces security and privacy risks. - Understand how to support voters using devices that the election office or poll workers might not be familiar with, including specialized assistive technology. - Prototype and test systems with voters, including the user interface and the complete ballot marking process.